guedou/scapy-handson/README.md

-# Scapy Hands-on at #GreHack
+# Scapy Hands-on

 ## Description

 [Scapy](https://www.scapy.net), is a powerful Python-based interactive packet manipulation program and library.
 It can be used to forge or decode packets for a wide number of protocols, send them on the wire, capture them, match requests and replies, and much more.

-This repository contains small exercises (or trophies) that gives you the opportunity to enhance your Scapy skills by manipulating yourself and watching a potential solution!
+This repository contains small exercises (called trophies) that gives you the opportunity to enhance your Scapy skills by manipulating yourself and watching a potential solution!

 The following online resources will be useful during this workshop:
 - [Github repository](https://github.com/secdev/scapy)